 Compute the total amount forgiven by the creditors for you've to pay tax on it.

-Check the account status to find out if it has been updated properly.
-Watch video and check out the steps to settle debts in details.
+Check the account status to find out if it has been updated properly. check out the steps to settle debts in details.

 If you're looking to reduce the interest you pay to creditors, debt consolidation is the smart choice.
 Here, you negotiate with your creditors to reduce the interest rates on your debts.
 Follow these steps to do-it-yourself consolidation below.